lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/tree.rst

 A multiple selection is allowed.

 Sample(s) selected
-  Copy of the samples.
+  |br| Copy of the samples.

 Instrument(s) selected
-  Copy of the instruments including all samples linked.
+  |br| Copy of the instruments including all samples linked.

 Preset(s) selected
-  Copy of the presets including all instruments and samples linked.
+  |br| Copy of the presets including all instruments and samples linked.

 During a copy of elements between different soundfonts, if an element having the same name already exists several options are provided: